 Other important biogeographic factors mediating responses may include the latitude of the mountain, the location of the mountain in relationship to the species’ geographic range, and the size, height and isolation of the mountain (e.g., McCain and King 2014).
 Traits of the species themselves like body size, activity times, and physiology may also mediate which species respond as predicted to climate change and which do not (e.g., Moritz et al. 2008, Angert et al. 2011, McCain and King 2014).
 So far, such mediating traits are rarely detected in individual montane gradient studies.
-But for mammals, despite some initial lack of trait detection (e.g., Angert et al. 2011), McCain and King (2014) detected that body size, activity patterns, and locations of latitudinal and elevational ranges were important in explaining which North American mammal species responded to climate change as predicted.
+Despite some initial lack of trait detection in mammals (e.g., Angert et al. 2011), McCain and King (2014) found that the North American mammal species most likely to exhibit expected responses were large, strictly nocturnal or diurnal, or at higher elevations and latitudes.
 We would expect that if traits were important to mediating responses, we would also detect them on individual mountain gradients or particular regional studies encompassing multiple species as long as sufficient variability in the traits was exhibited among the species.
 Strong associations between species traits and climate change responses would enable better predictions and improve conservation outcomes for the types of species most at risk from large, detrimental environmental change.

 Thus, herein, we examine how 47 mammal elevational ranges have changed in response to warming in two regions of the largest, tallest and most interconnected mountains in the contiguous US, the Southern Rocky Mountains.
 We compile historical elevational ranges for each species based on museum specimens and literature before 1980, and contemporary elevational ranges based on more than a decade of extensive trapping surveys and supplemental museum specimens after 2005.
 We develop Bayesian undersampling models to accommodate species-, mountain-, and time-period-specific 95% likelihood elevational ranges.
 Then we assess how elevational ranges have changed, testing for biogeographic and species-trait effects that may mediate which species are and are not moving higher in elevation with increasing temperatures.